 Yes, Bells

-If Julia didn't answer the page, the residential operator would politely inform the person on the line that she was unavailable.
-I'm trying to remember what happened if one didn’t want to take a call, but since the desk person never revealed who was calling, declining didn't really make sense.
-So maybe it was not part of protocol.
+If Julia didn't answer the page, the on-duty operator would politely inform the person holding the line that she was unavailable.
+I'm trying to remember what happened if one didn’t want to take a call, but since the desk person never revealed who was calling, declining doesn't really make sense.
+Maybe there wasn’t protocol.
 So, downstairs you'd go to pick up the receiver, for a conversation right next to whomever was serving her shift at the desk, reading a book or whatever to try and ignore every word.

-Boys once wore jackets and ties, girls in skirts or dresses for dinner at my boarding high school.
+Boys once wore jackets and ties, girls in skirts or dresses for dinner at my high school alma mater.
 No longer requirements, which saddens me.
-John Kasson is a marvelous historian and my favorite on my Master‘s thesis committee.
+John Kasson is a brilliant scholar and favorite on my Master‘s thesis committee.

 Feeling nostalgic on a beautiful autumn evening.